 Emulate a Great Player

-What right back do you look up to and admire?
+What left back do you look up to and admire in world soccer?
 Whose style of play would you like to emulate?
 Spend time watching this player, it’s easy to punch their name in and see highlight clips of their play on YouTube.
-Left Backs: Partice Evra of Manchester United; Ashley Cole of Chelsea
+Left Backs: Partice Evra of Manchester United; Ashley Cole of Chelsea.

 Check out these soccer training sessions for other positions: